 Mingxin Foundation Rambler’s Ridge

-COMO Adventure Grove Playgarden (opening in 2020)
+1. COMO Adventure Grove Playgarden

-HPL Canopy Link (opening in 2020)
+6. HPL Canopy Link (opening in 2022)

 Crossing over Tyersall Avenue from the main Botanic Gardens is a new 200m long, barrier-free bridge that will connect the Babusetum at the Learning Forest with the lush forest canopy of the Gallop Extension.
 The HPL Canopy link has been sensitively designed to integrate with the natural landscapes – both ecologically and aesthetically – and provides both accessibility and stunning views for visitors of all abilities, who will have the unique opportunity to see native forest tree species up close (talk about a bird’s eye view!).